RenderKit/embree/README.md

 that scene.
-If a ray hits the instance, then the `geomID` and `primID` members of the ray are set to the geometry ID and primitive ID of the primitive hit in scene B, and the `instID` member of the ray is set to the instance ID returned from the `rtcNewInstance` function.
+If a ray hits the instance, then the `geomID` and `primID` members of the ray are set to the geometry ID and primitive ID of the primitive hit in scene B, and the `instID` member of the ray is set to the instance ID returned from the `rtcNewInstance2` function.

-The `rtcSetTransform` call can be passed an affine transformation matrix with different data layouts:
+The `rtcSetTransform2` call can be passed an affine transformation matrix with different data layouts:

   ----------------------------------- ----------------------------------